-Cattle-guards may be used in place of gates.
-33 Notwithstanding anything hereinbefore contained, it shall be lawful for the lessees, with the consent of the Minister, to make and use cattle-guards instead of gates in any place where the railway crosses any public street or road, and such cattle-guards shall be so made and maintained as to effectually prevent the straying of horses, cattle, sheep, or other animals from such street or road to the railway:

-Provided that any such street or road be not thereby decreased in width at the crossing, and that the railway be securely fenced in at such point.
+33 Notwithstanding anything hereinbefore contained, it shall be Cattle-guards lawful for the lessees, with the consent of the Minister, to make and may be used in use cattle-guards instead of gates in any place where the railway place of gates. crosses any public street or road; and such cattle-guards shall be so made and maintained as to effectually prevent the straying of horses, cattle, sheep, or other animals from such street or road to the railway: Provided that any such street or road be not thereby decreased in width at the crossing, and that the railway be securely fenced at such points.

-Measures of precaution to be taken.
-34 In every case in which the said lessees shall make and use cattle-guards instead of gates in any place where the railway crosses any public street or road, they shall erect a notice-board on each side of the said railway at every such crossing warning travellers as to passing trains, and whenever any train is approaching such crossing the enginewhistle shall be sounded.

-Provided that the rate of speed of a train while passing any such crossing on any street in any Town shall in no case exceed Five miles per hour.
+34. In every case in which the said lessees shall make and use Measure of cattle-guards instead of gates in any place where the railway crosses any public street or road, they shall erect a notice-board on each side of the said railway at every such crossing warning travellers as to passing trains, and whenever any train is approaching such crossing, the enginewhistle shall be sounded: Provided that the rate of speed of a train while passing any such crossing on any street in a Town shall in no case exceed Five miles per hour.